Gérald Genta: Family and posterity

 With his wife and business partner Évelyne, Gérald had two children: Frédéric Genta and Alexia Genta.

-During his life, Gerald Genta drew over 100 000 watch designs.
+During his life, Gerald Genta drew over 100,000 watch designs.
 When he died, he left Évelyne Genta over 3200 of his designs.
 This huge selection of drawings is made up of his most famous designs but mostly of unseen pieces.
 One hundred of them are being auction by Sotheby's in Spring 2022, each with a corresponding NFT.

-After Gérald died on 17 August 2011 at the age of 80, Evelyne Genta founded in 2019 the Gerald Genta Heritage association in order to honor his unrivalled contribution to the watch industry as well as encourage and nurture young talent in the industry.
+After Gérald died on 17 August 2011 at the age of 80, Évelyne Genta founded in 2019 the Gerald Genta Heritage association in order to honor his unrivalled contribution to the watch industry as well as encourage and nurture young talent in the industry.
 The association created the yearly Gérald Genta Prize in order to reward "the young talented designers and the high potentials of watchmaking".